AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-add-runtime-parameters.md

 title: How to add Runtime parameters
 ---

+## Description

+### What is Runtime parameters in software testing and why it is necessary to add?

+In software testing, runtime parameters refer to the values or settings that can be passed to a test cases during its execution or runtime.
+These parameters are typically used to control the behaviour of the test cases or to customize its execution based on specific requirements.

+They allow testers or users to influence the execution flow of the software and observe how it behaves under different conditions.

+Runtime parameters are added in software testing to make the testing process more flexible and effective.
+It enhance testing process by allowing testers to control and customize the software's behaviour during testing.

+Overall, runtime parameters play a crucial role in enhancing the testing process and ensuring comprehensive software testing.

+## Steps

 1. From the **Menu bar**, go to the **Testing** then **Run Tests** option.

 ![](/img/how-tos/how-to-add-runtime-parameters/test-run.png)